terminalai/research-development-template/README.md

-# ML Project Template
+# ML Research Project Template

-This repository contains a template project that can be easily adapted for all kinds of Machine Learning tasks.
-Typically, solving such task entails two main phases, _research_ and _production_ with very different focuses.
-The template intends to faciliatate work on ML projects by guiding practitioners to adopt some best practices.
+This template is designed to help you with your research projects.
+In addition to the basic python code you would see in a generic project, I have also added development and production sections, including app development and web development.

+In a more generic sense, a ML Research Project goes through 3 real components:

+- **research**, wherein students perform exploratory data analyses, cleaning, model prototyping and simple experimentation and exploration.
+This is very likely done in the context of a notebook (eg Jupyter Notebook).
+This formally represents the data science lifecycle up till the data exploration section (i.e. acquisition, cleaning and exploration of data).
+- **production**, where researchers use the prototyped models and fully train them.
+Since such models require a lot of usage of RAM etc, this is often done with the help of GPUs.
+- **development**, where researchers often utilise software development strategies in a truly ML4SE-like system to visualise and utilise their results.
+Applications on the web, desktop or mobile are often preferred, and this repository contains many templates for such development.
+Often, Streamlit is also used as a substitute to simply model information rather than creating a full-fledged application.

-[`research`](./research): exploratory data analyses, model prototyping and experiments are dumped here in a structured way
+- [`research`](./research): exploratory data analyses, model prototyping and experiments are dumped here in a structured way

-[`production`](./production): distilled utils lib, training job and inference service are implemented here
+- [`production`](./production): distilled utils lib, training job and inference service are implemented here

 It is recommended to simply clone this repo and customize it to the specific use-case at hand.